What does the Bible say about touching oneself? Consider the tale of Joseph, a man of exceptional integrity.

 By definition, twisting and twiddling your body parts to feel pleasure is categorize as “uncleanness” and could be deemed to be unrighteous in the Christian faith.

-Yet, because the bible did not explicitly say “thou shall not touch thyself because it is sinful,” 1there are many people who says that because the Bible doesn’t offer up a direct prohibition against masturbation we are free to masturbate and pleasure ourselves.
+Yet, because the bible did not explicitly say “thou shall not touch thyself because it is sinful,” there are many people who says that because the Bible doesn’t offer up a direct prohibition against masturbation we are free to pleasure ourselves.

 But the last time I checked, the scriptures says that whatsoever we do we must do it to glorify the Lord.